5jt/dyalog-cookbook/manuscript/03_structure.md

 Let's assume you've done the convenient thing.
 Your code is in a workspace.
 Everything it needs to run is defined in the workspace.
 Maybe you set a latent expression, so the program starts when you load the workspace.

-In this chapter, we shall convert a DWS (saved workspace) to some DYALOG scripts and a DYAPP script to assemble an active workspace from them.
+In this chapter, we shall convert a DWS (saved workspace) to some DYALOG scripts and introduce a DYAPP script to assemble an active workspace from them.
 Using scripts to store your source code has many advantages: You can use a traditional source code management system rather than having your code and data stored in a binary blob.
 Changes that you make to your source code are saved immediately, rather than relying on your remembering to save the workspace at some suitable point in your work process.
-Finally, you don't need to worry about crashes in your code or externally called modules which might prevent your from saving your work - or even corruption of the active workspace which might prevent you from saving it.
+Finally, you don't need to worry about crashes in your code or externally called modules and also any corruption of the active workspace which might prevent you from saving it.

+A> ### Corrupted workspaces
+A>
 A> The _workspace_ (WS) is where the APL interpreter manages all code and all data in memory.
-The Dyalog tracer / debugger has extensive edit-and-continue capabilities, the downside is that these have occasionally been known to corrupt the workspace.
+The Dyalog tracer / debugger has extensive edit-and-continue capabilities; the downside is that these have been known to occasionally corrupt the workspace.
 A>
-A>
-A>The interpreter checks WS integrity every now and then; how often can be influenced by setting certain debug flags; see "The APL Command Line" in the documentation for details.
+A>The interpreter checks WS integrity every now and then; how often can be influenced by setting certain debug flags; see the appendix "Workpace integrity, corruptions and aplcores" for details.
-A>
-A>When it finds that the WS is damaged it will create a dump file called "aplcore" and exit, in order to prevent your application from producing (or storing) incorrect results.
-A>
-A>Regularly rebuilding the workspace from source files removes the risk of accumulating damage to the binary workspace.
-A>
-A>Note that an aplcore is useful in two ways:
-A>
-A>* You can copy from it.
-It's not a good idea to copy the whole thing though; something has been wrong with it after all.
-It may be fine to recover a particular object (or some objects) from it, although you would be advised to extract the source and rebuild recovered objects from the source, rather than using binary data recovered from an aplcore.
-Add a colon: `)copy aplcore. myObj`
-A>
-A>* Send the aplcore to Dyalog.
-It's kind of a dump, so they might be able to determine the cause of your problem.

 ## How can you distribute your program?